AderemiF/COVID_BOT/README.md

 ---

+## Data 🗂 🗄
+All COVID-19 information used are obtained from [here](https://en.wikipedia.org/wiki/COVID-19)

+---

 ## Usage ⚒
 - COVID_BOT is easy to use and can be used on any device, just type in your questions in the provided box.